S1120957/CLEF_Architecture/REPRODUCIBILITY.md

     pip install -r requirements.txt
     ./run_all.sh            # or run the five scripts in the order listed there

-Runtime is about one minute on a laptop (single-threaded Python).

 ## What each script produces